$5,595 | Completing Grades 6–8

 Behavioral Expectations

-We’ll send a Code of Conduct to review with your teen.
+We’ll send a Participation Agreement to review with your teen.

 We want everyone to feel safe, included, and supported—this helps set that tone.